nikoskarakostas/migrate/README.md

 			);
 		`, *TargetSchema, i))   // You must use the TargetSchema in order to target it.
 Otherwise, the default schema is targeted. if err != nil {
-			*ERR = err          // This is how we catch errors return              // This is how we catch errors }
+			*Err = err          // This is how we catch errors return              // This is how we catch errors }
 	}